Exact results in two dimensional chiral hydrodynamics with gravitational anomalies: General notions on gravitational anomalies

-where $C$ is a constant made out of $p,q$ and $z$.
-It may be fixed by choosing a boundary condition.
-A reasonable one in this context is the Boulware vacuum.
-We require the vanishing of the stress tensor at asymptotic infinity where the metric is assumed flat.
-In that case at $r\rightarrow\infty,~ e^{2\sigma}=g_{11}=1,~~\sigma'=\sigma''=g_{11}'=T_{uu}=0$ so that $C=0$.
+Observe that although there are three distinct constants $p$, $q$ and $z$, the physically relevant constant is a combination of these\footnote{The constant $q$, absent in (\ref{constant}), occurs in the construction of the gauge current which is not considered here.}.
+That only one constant appears is a consequence of the fact that the stress tensor $T^\mu_\nu$ is a solution of the anomaly equation (\ref{trenerr}) which is a linear differential equation.
+This constant may be fixed by choosing a boundary condition.
 However to keep the discussion general, we retain $C$.
 Relations (\ref{eneruv1}),(\ref{eneruv2}) along with $T_{vv}~=0~$ yield the exact expressions for the covariant stress tensor in the null coordinates.